ur-cristiano-fc/ur-cristiano-fc.github.io/pages/affiliate-policy.md

 ## Honesty & Integrity

-We only recommend products or services we personally believe in.
+UR Cristiano FC only recommends products or services UR Cristiano FC personally believes in.
 Our reviews and recommendations are unbiased and based on our own research or experience.

 ## Amazon & Other Affiliates

 Some links may direct you to Amazon and other affiliate platforms.
-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, UR Cristiano FC earns from qualifying purchases.

 ## Your Trust Matters